byme8/claude-code-visualization/docs/progress.md

 This tool provides unprecedented visibility into Claude's development process, enabling:
 - **Better Documentation**: Automatic generation of development session reports
 - **Process Improvement**: Understanding of how Claude approaches complex tasks
-- **Knowledge Sharing**: Easy sharing of development sessions with teams
+- **Knowledge Sharing**: Safe sharing of development sessions with teams (via secret replacement)
 - **Quality Assurance**: Tracking of file modifications and task completion
+- **Security**: Anonymization of sensitive information for public sharing

-The development of this tool demonstrates the value of making AI development processes transparent and accessible through thoughtful tooling.
+The development of this tool demonstrates the value of making AI development processes transparent and accessible through thoughtful tooling, while maintaining security and privacy standards.